IQuOD/wodpy/README.md

  - `time()`: Returns the time.
  - `uid()`: Returns the unique identifier of the profile.
  - `year()`: Returns the year.
+ - `PIs()`: Returns a list of objects with keys "Variable code" and "P.I. code"
+ - `station()`: Returns a string denoting the originator station

 **Per-level data:**
  - `oxygen()`: Returns a numpy masked array of oxygen content (mL / L).